yacinecheikh/colibri/PROTOCOL.md

 # Protocol

 The protocol features:
-- Messages: messages sent to a public key in order to initiate a comminication
+- Messages: messages sent to an Address, potentially in order to initiate a communication
-- Communications: initiated communications between 2 (or more ?) users.
-In a communication, all the users share a common symetric key to edit the communication history.
+- Rooms: initiated communication channels between 2+ users.
+In a room, all the users share a common symetric key to edit the communication history.
 In pratice, this means any user can impersonate anyone in a chat room.
 This is a feature.
-Trust me, nothing could go wrong.
-- Nodes: storage servers to keep encrypted messages and communications, ideally without leaking everything.
+- Broadcasts: similar to Rooms, except only one person can write and the other users can only read if they received access.
+- Nodes: storage servers to keep encrypted data, route communications to addresses and limit access to the owners.
+Nodes do not need to be trusted in order to communicate, but a rogue node could try to permanently save every message, chat room history version, and broadcasted content version.
+This can be tested against by spamming changes to chat rooms and broadcast channels, but it is also trivial to host one's own node.

+# TODO

+Update this documentation (especially the part about moving existing chat rooms, and the addition of broadcast channels), and use the proper terms (Communication -> chat room, storage server -> node,...)

-### Interactions with other users
+### Interactions between users

 Users can:
 - Establish a communication